Muhammmeds/Muhammmeds/README.md

 Hi there 👋
-I'm Muhammed Adekola, a Software Engineer passionate about building robust, scalable solutions and driving innovation in technology.<br>
+I'm Muhammed Adekola, a Software Engineer passionate about building impactful software and solving complex problems.
+I enjoy exploring new technologies and delivering high-quality solutions, and I’m currently upskilling in cloud and Devops tools including Linux, Networking, AWS, Terraform, Kubernetes and CI/CD workflows.<br>

 About Me